Yang’s 2020 campaign reports raising $10M in third quarter

 Trump and the Republican National Committee have a huge cash advantage.
 On Tuesday they announced that they collectively raised $125 million for his reelection.

-Associated Press writer Nicholas Riccardi in Denver and AP polling editor Emily Swanson in Washington contributed to this report.
+Associated Press writers Nicholas Riccardi in Denver, Michelle L. Price in Las Vegas and AP polling editor Emily Swanson in Washington contributed to this report.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.